 Dye or stain the concrete first if you’d like to add some form of color.
 Then apply the sealant direct to the concrete floor.

 This type of basement flooring is perfect if you want to use the space for hobbies or DIY.

 But what if you want to use the basement for something more homely?

-The best flooring for basement rooms can vary greatly depending on slab moisture levels, ambient humidity and your desired look and feel.
+The best flooring for basement rooms can vary greatly depending on slab moisture levels, ambient humidity,

 Carpet is an obvious choice to make the basement feel more like part of the house.
 After all, basements are notoriously cold spaces due to their location in the house.
 Carpets help to insulate the room.